AARP Eye Center

-You’ve checked your income tax return three times, and that refund you were expecting is actually a very heavy debt to the Internal Revenue Service (IRS).
+You’ve checked and rechecked your federal income tax return and that $3,000 refund you were expecting is a $10,000 tax bill.
+What’s worse, you don’t have $10,000 in your savings account to send to the Internal Revenue Service (IRS).
 What should you do?

-For starters, stay calm: Leaving the country is probably not a good option.
+For starters, stay calm: Cooling your heels in Mexico for the next decade is probably not a good option.
 But don’t ignore the situation, either, because penalties and interest will pile up as you dither.

 Instead, form an action plan and tackle the tax bill head-on.
 These five steps will help guide you through the process of dealing with an unexpectedly big tax bill.